R2Unit/holonet/cmd/README.md

-# Core
+# Holonet Core
-Dit is de main executable (straks) voor het project.
+This is where it all happends.